How to Print JAMB 2026 UTME Mop-up Examination Slip

 jamb logo

-The printing of the mop-up notification slip is compulsory for all mop-up candidates, as it enables them to know the venue, date, session and time of their examination.
+Printing the mop-up notification slip is compulsory for all mop-up candidates, as it enables them to know the venue, date, session, and time of their examination.

 Affected candidates are advised to print the slips on time to know the location of their examination centres, and the time of the examination beforehand.